HunterSides/documentation/JMES World/Litepaper (Draft V1).md

 The Core Team hosts the "Official" platform at JMESWorld.com, which is the default landing and onboarding page for the Digital layer, although anyone can create alternatives if they want.

-2

-JMES World Litepaper (Draft V1)

-Democratizing Art

-The JMESWorld site provides a Marketplace frontend for the fractionalization of Art onto the blockchain by Artists, the buying/selling of fractions and the discovery of all physical and digital Art locked on the $JMES blockchain, plus onboarding to new users (acquiring $JMES tokens and wallets), Governance functions such as creating funding proposals and voting, and entry to JMES's virtual-world experiences such as the Metaverse app, in which Artists are allocated exclusive Spaces that can also be bought and sold via the blockchain.
+The JMES World site provides a Marketplace frontend for the fractionalization of Art onto the blockchain by Artists, the buying/selling of fractions and the discovery of all physical and digital Art locked on the $JMES blockchain, plus onboarding to new users (acquiring $JMES tokens and wallets), Governance functions such as creating funding proposals and voting, and entry to JMES's virtual-world experiences such as the Metaverse app, in which Artists are allocated exclusive Spaces that can also be bought and sold via the blockchain.

-DAO
+## DAO
 $JMES is an ERC20 based fungible token (100 billion units with 9 decimals called Nils) with an initial distribution of [20%] to the Core Team for use in the ICO (Art and fiat), airdrops, team operation and incentives, development, events hosting, marketing and activation activities.